xljiadahao/corda/docs/source/key-concepts-core-types.rst

 When constructing a new transaction from scratch, you use ``TransactionBuilder``, which is a mutable transaction that can be signed once its construction is complete.
 This builder class should be used to create the initial transaction representation
 (before signature, before verification).
-It is intended to be passed around contracts that may edit it by adding new states/commands.
+It is intended to be passed around code that may edit it by adding new states/commands.
 Then once the states and commands are right, this class can be used as a holding bucket to gather signatures from multiple parties.
 It is typical for contract classes to expose helper methods that can contribute to a ``TransactionBuilder``.